aws/eks-distro/docs/contents/index.md

 See the [Partners](community/partners.md) page for links to third-party methods for installing EKS-D.

+## Project Tenets

+The tenets of the EKS Distro (EKS-D) project are:

+1. **Simple**: make Kubernetes operations, administration, and management simple and boring
+2. **Opinionated Modularity**: provide opinionated defaults about the best tooling to include with Kubernetes, but give customers the ability to swap them out
+3. **Open**: provide open source tooling backed, validated and supported by Amazon
+4. **Ubiquitous**: provide support for the most common public cloud, on-premises bare metal, and on-premises virtualized deployment targets
+5. **Stand Alone**: provided for use anywhere without AWS dependencies (on-premises air-gapped)
+6. **Better with AWS**: enable AWS customers to enlist AWS Enterprise Support and allow them easily adopt additional AWS services

 ## Release Channels

 The EKS Distro releases Kubernetes versions at the same pace as EKS, and updates